skim-sony/eval_ai_models/smart_city_json_output/README.md

 # Descriptions for standardized json output

 This readme describes the json output schemas that we standardized for AITRIOS AI model and post-processing algorithms.
-Currently, we support two use-cases: curb management and traffic counting.
+Current json output is mainly for smart city use-cases such as traffic counting and curb management.
 - frame_output_schema.json: output schema for frame-based output

 ----